-- 1. Log in to SNSC as an administrator. - Select one or more switches of the same type from the SNSC Device List page.
-You can use the List Device(s) filter in the Device List page to select a particular type of switch. - 3.
+- 1. Log in to SNSC as an administrator. - 2.
+Select one or more switches of the same type from the SNSC Device List page.
+The devices do not need be of the same type.
+However, you can use the List Device(s) filter in the Device List page to select a particular type of switch. - 3.
 Choose menu Group Operations > CLI Push to launch the window (see Figure 56 on page 135). - 4.
 Enter the Admin Username and Password of the switch. - 5.
 Choose the protocol (SSH or Telnet) over which the CLI commands should be sent. - 6.
 Enter one or more CLI commands. - 7.
 (Optional) Click Open to open a file containing CLI commands. - 8.
 (Optional) Click Save to save the CLI commands in the window. - 9.
 Click Execute to run the CLI commands on the selected switches. - 10.
 Click Close to close the window and return to the Device List page.